sap-tutorials/btp-dev-guidance/tutorials/prep-for-prod/prep-for-prod.md

 ### Run a test build

-To validate everything is prepared as expected, run a test build with the following command:
+To validate that everything is prepared as expected, run a test build.
+Navigate to your project's root folder in the terminal and run the following command:

 ```bash
 cds build --production